Rosuav/StilleBot/commands/addcmd.md

 (meaning that the global command cannot be accessed in this channel).
 Please do not shoot yourself in the foot :)

+Echo commands themselves are available to everyone in the channel, and simply display the text they have been given.
+The marker `%s` will be replaced with whatever additional words are given with the command, if any.